piskvorky/sparsesvd/README.rst

     python setup.py test
     sudo python setup.py install

-This version has been tested under Python 2.5 and 2.6, but should run on any 2.5 <= Python < 3.0.
+This version has been tested under Python 2.7 and 3.2, but should run on any later versions of both 2.x and 3.x series.

 Documentation
 --------------